Woutitit/woutitit.github.io/general-tips-and-advice.md

 # Tips & advice
 This section is meant to store some general but useful tips, tricks and advice that I find while watching productions or producing myself.
 Usually a timestamp to the technique with a short description will suffice.
 Also, for tips I don't really know where to put (yet).

+## Don't get bogged down in the details
+In the forums you'll often hear people discussing at lengths about stuff like phase cancellation, aliasing, LUFS, a bazillion compressors and other stuff that often really don't matter as much as they make it seem out to be.
+Even countless articles written on a subject may suggest that the subject is a big deal.
+Often times, though, these subjects are way smaller of a deal than you think.
+Like, in the end a compressor is a compressor, an EQ is an EQ and anyone saying different is arguing semantics (or over that 5% of difference in taste a diff EQ/compressor can bring).
+Same with aliasing, phase cancellation and all stuff like that.
+In practically all cases it's just not something to foucs on so hard.
+Just be aware of how it sounds and high-level when it can occur and the rest you'll clearly hear and see in your mix.

 ## Learn to hear and see sound
 - Low and high (and mids) frequencies
 - Plucks and sustains sound